montagejs/montagejs.org/docs/montagejs-objects.md

 ---

-# Montage Objects
+# MontageJS Objects

-Montage provides a thin veneer over JavaScript’s object model.
-Types are represented by constructor functions.
+MontageJS provides a thin veneer over the JavaScript object model: Types are represented by constructor functions.
 Constructor functions have a `prototype`.
 The `prototype` has a `constructor`. `instanceof` and `new` work as you would expect.

-For a succinct comparision, the following examples are equivalent:
+For a succinct comparison, the following examples are equivalent:

 ```javascript
 function Constructor() {